-I believe that every individual wants to seek out knowledge, but it takes a patient and wise teacher to guide them through the journey of education.
+I believe that every individual wants to seek out knowledge, as knowledge is power.
+It takes a wise and patient mentor to guide those to this power, for with it, it'll change your life.

 Education & Certification

 Undergraduate Degree: California State University-San Bernardino - Bachelor of Science, Exercise Science

 My Hobbies include learning new skills and being physically active.
 I am a very adventurous person aside from my job profession and schooling.

 Elementary School Math